Is investing in bitcoin recommended for everyone?

 The simple answer is demand and supply.

-And thus, with the increased demand and usage comes an increase in its price per unit.
+Thus, with the increased demand and usage comes an increase in its price per unit.

-Given that supply is fixed, while the number of potential users — the world population — is exponentially higher.
+Given that supply is fixed, the number of potential users — the world population — is exponentially higher.

 So, is Investing in Bitcoin Right for You?